Applying For A Grant

 If unsuccessful in the application process and no RPMF Grant has been awarded, the unlucky athlete shall be notified via an email to the address submitted on the application form.
 Please understand that we are only able to help so many applicants as our funds are limited and we have to make some very difficult decisions.
 This is why it is important that you provide us with clear information in your applications so that we are able to judge every application fairly and thoroughly.

 Please understand that we receive a great deal of applications and the Grants Committee looks closely at every application and a decision is made on the basis of not only talent, but also such qualities as need and continued progress within the sport to decide where our support can have the greatest impact.
 Our funds are limited but we try to help as many athletes as reasonably possible within our limits and guidelines.
 This process gets harder each year as number and quality of applications increases:

-All applicants for 2021 RPMF Grant can expect a response by mid January 2021.
+All applicants for 2022 RPMF Grant can expect a response by Early January 2022.